The NFB Collection: 84 Years of History, 109 Years of Cinema | Curator’s Perspective

-This instalment of Curator’s Perspective is devoted to the landmark films that have been directed by women at the NFB over the decades.
+This instalment of Curator’s Perspective is devoted to celebrating the launch of a new website for the NFB collection.

 Camilo Martín-Flórez is the Collection Curator at the National Film Board of Canada.
 He views the NFB’s collection as Canada’s “family album” – an invaluable chronicle of the ongoing evolution of Canadian society.
 He uses decolonial, transnational and archival theories to study and promote the NFB’s remarkable success over its eight decades of existence.
 A PhD in Film Studies from the University of Bologna, Martín-Flórez has presented his research at several academic conferences in the Americas and Europe, and published in various academic journals.
 He is also a filmmaker who’s written, directed and edited nine short films that have been screened in festivals worldwide.